1. Getting started

 This link will take you to the locked-down browser support page with information and guides on how to set up a locked-down browser using Janison Replay.

-REACH Spelling and REACH Writing both require the LDB application, Replay.
-Only one download of Replay per device is necessary.
+Spelling Bee and Writing require the locked-down browser application.
+Only one download is needed per device.

 4. Sit the test